Skip to main content

 2. Uses up a lot of space: solar panels still require a lot of surface area to create expected levels of power.
 Although, efficiency has increased from 15% to over 20% in the last decade and is growing all the time.

-3. Battery Banks: solar energy is only created during the day so every system will require a battery unit to supply power at night.
+3. Battery Banks: solar energy is only created during the day so every system will require a solar panel battery unit to supply power at night.

 4. Inconsistent power generation: seasonality and weather will impact the production of power.